SettleMint

 Reference for every auth.oidcProviders field, its environment variable, default, and the claim contract any OIDC identity provider must satisfy for DALP sign-in.

 DALP configures OIDC sign-in through the auth.oidcProviders list in config.yml.
-The list is provider-neutral — each entry describes one OIDC connection, and any standards-compliant issuer works without provider-specific code.
-This page is the field-by-field reference; for a concrete walkthrough see FusionAuth setup.
+The list is provider-neutral: each entry describes one OIDC connection, and any standards-compliant issuer works without provider-specific code.
+Use this page as the field-by-field reference; for a concrete walkthrough see FusionAuth setup.

 Configuration shape